mozilla/data-docs/src/tools/gud.md

 2. Choose the product of interest from the `PRODUCT / USAGE CRITERIA` selector on the left.
 Some products may have multiple possible usage criteria, corresponding to different types of use of the product.

-    * New profile creation is considered one of these usage criteria; thus, to determine the rate of new profile creation for a product, select that product’s “`Profile Created`” usage criteria and look at the `DAU` metric.
+    * New profile creation is considered one of these usage criteria; thus, to determine the rate of new profile creation for a product, select that product’s "`Profile Created`" usage criterion and look at the `DAU` metric.

 You may also restrict to particular slices (for example, country) and to a particular date range using the additional selectors on the left.